Architect Habib Fida Ali passes away

 Habib Fida Ali’s experience is perhaps as grand in scope as some of the buildings he has designed over four decades in Karachi.

-Fida Ali was recognised worldwide for his contributions to the field of modern minimalist architecture – Pakistan’s very own Mies van der Rohe.
+Fida Ali was recognised worldwide for his contributions in the field of modern minimalist architecture – Pakistan’s very own Mies van der Rohe.
 Not surprisingly then, internationally renowned architect, Hasan-Uddin Khan published a book featuring Fida Ali’s greatest works – “A labour of love”.
-The book launching was held at the Karachi Club Annexe in Lalazar, which is also a Fida Ali’s creation.
+The book launching was held at the Karachi Club Annexe in Lalazaar, which is also a Fida Ali’s creation.

 Having completed the building in 1976, KDA awarded Fida Ali a gold medal for it, calling the Shell House the best building constructed after partition.